EugeneBichel/Floats/README.md

-Based in pluralsight course: Math for Programmers
+Based on pluralsight course: Math for Programmers

 # Floating Points
 - They are not merely integers with fractions tacked on